rashadkhan97/Java-Quiz-Project/README.md

 ﻿# QUIZ Management System
 ## Introduction
 This project provides a role-based experience for managing and participating in quizzes.
 It supports two user roles: **Admin** and **Student**, offering tailored functionality to create and take quizzes effectively.
-The system is implemented using JSON for data storage and ensures an interactive and streamlined experience.
+The system uses JSON for data storage and ensures an interactive and streamlined experience.

 ## Prerequisites
 - Basic understanding of Java programming language.